 • Install well-designed gym management software.

 Measuring these statistics ahead of time will help you improve your strategies and grow your fitness business’s profit!
-At the end of the month, you will not be scratching your head wondering where all of your hard earned money went.
+At the end of the month, you will not be scratching your head wondering where all of your hard earned money went and wondering if your new gym might go under soon.

 #4 – Improper location